axelbellec/Jupytoc/README.md

 __1. Why do my link anchors generated with `jupytoc` not work when the notebook is read on Github?__

 GitHub rending concerning `.ipynb` notebooks do not let us to navigate through links.

-### Why does my link anchors generated with `jupytoc` doesn't work when the notebook is read on Github ?

-GitHub rending concerning `.ipynb` notebooks doesn't let us to navigate through links.